 - Students may take the Advanced General Education Course from the fifth semester (ie. their first semester in the junior year).
 The priority will be given to the students in the fifth semester. - If students take more than 2 credits of Advanced General Education Courses, he/she can count these credits as GS Electives courses. - All the Advanced General Education Courses are lottery courses.
-Students must enter during the Lottery entry period.
+Students must enter during the Lottery entry period. - There are two types in Advanced General Education courses; intensive courses held during summer recess and courses held during regular class weeks.
+Students will get accepted into only one course respectively.

-- There are two types in Advanced General Education courses; intensive courses held during summer recess and courses held during regular class weeks.
-Students will get accepted into only one course respectively. - Students may take any courses regardless of their years or time slot in which the courses are placed. - For courses conducted in Japanese, refer to Loyola or Academic handbook (履修要覧).
+- Students may take any courses regardless of their years or time slot in which the courses are placed. - For courses conducted in Japanese which can be counted as graduation requirements, refer to Loyola or Academic Handbook (履修要覧/共通編).

-• []=Lottery Courses.
+• [ ]=Lottery Courses.
 Number in brackets is the capacity.

-"Hospitality Business in Asia" is held during regular class weeks.
+\ "Hospitality Business in Asia" is held during regular class weeks.
 Therefore, students who participante in these courses are required to adjust their course schedule not to overlap.